superblocksteam/agent/README.md

   * `superblocks.agentEnvironment: "*"` is equivalent to `superblocks.agentTags: "profile:*"`
   * `superblocks.agentEnvironment: "staging"` is equivalent to `superblocks.agentTags: "profile:staging"`
   * `superblocks.agentEnvironment: "production"` is equivalent to `superblocks.agentTags: "profile:production"`
 * The `controller` block in the values file is deprecated.
-Everything underneath can be specified at one level higher.
+Everything underneath can be specified one level higher.
 You can simply delete the `controller` block and unindent everything underneath it.

   For example: